hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

     function added later.
   * `model`: Loaded model, in PyTorch or Tensorflow 2.x.
 This should be moved to the device the audio tensor is on.
-  * `frame_rate`: Number of embeddings that the model should return per second.
-    Embeddings and the corresponding timestamps should start at 0s and increment by 1/frame_rate seconds.
-For example, if the audio is 1.1s and the frame_rate is 4.0, then we should return embeddings centered at 0.0s, 0.25s, 0.5s, 0.75s and 1.0s.
   * `batch_size`: The participants are responsible for estimating the `batch_size` that will achieve high-throughput while maintaining appropriate memory constraints.
     However, `batch_size` is a useful feature for end-users to be able to toggle.